Get informed about the benefits of cord blood and lining storage and where you can get it done in Singapore.

 To read about more benefits of cord blood banking, please follow this link.

 At least 50% of childhood cancers can be treated with stem cell transplant therapy.
-Find out more on the next page.
+Find out more about cord blood banking on the next page.